Motion Capture and Embodied Virtual Performance

 In this new book project, I examine how digital visual effects in Hollywood films construct ideas about race.
-I look at both onscreen depictions and the production process, focusing on films that use performance capture and de-aging technologies.
-I argue that despite digital technologies potentially allowing for colorblind casting and digital character design, instead these […]
+I look at both onscreen depictions and the production process, focusing on films that use performance capture, morphing, and de-aging technologies.
+I argue that despite digital technologies potentially allowing for colorblind casting and digital character design, instead […]

 Visual Effects: The Modern Entertainment Marketplace (2000-present)